hashicorp/packer/website/source/docs/provisioners/chef-client.html.markdown

   this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.

+* `validation_client_name` (string) - Name of the validation client.
+If not set, this won't be set in the configuration and the default that Chef uses will be used.

 * `validation_key_path` (string) - Path to the validation key for communicating with the Chef Server.
 This will be uploaded to the remote machine.
 If this is NOT set, then it is your responsibility via other means (shell provisioner,